 The FCC has been diligent to address issues within the Lifeline Program that compromise its integrity.
 There is some speculation Pai’s proposal regarding Tribal subsidies.

 Opposition to Pai’s Proposal for FCC Changes to Tribal Lifeline

 The opposition to Pai’s proposal are concerned about the removal of the added subsidies for Tribal Americans.

-Pallone expressed his concern over the aim of the current Chairman, adding that “Struggling families across the country depend on this program, this proposal would rip the phones from their hands […] This is another unfortunate example of the FCC trying to avoid congressional oversight when it chooses to act against the people it is sworn to help.”
+Pallone expressed his concern over the FCC proposed Lifeline changes from the current Chairman that will negatively affect those living on Tribal lands, adding that “Struggling families across the country depend on this program, this proposal would rip the phones from their hands […] This is another unfortunate example of the FCC trying to avoid congressional oversight when it chooses to act against the people it is sworn to help.”

 Executive Director Adrianne B. Furniss of The Benton Foundation, a non-profit organization dedicated to promoting communication in the public interest, added comment in a statement about the proposal, that “Pai is gutting the only Universal Service Fund program that directly benefits consumers instead of carriers.
 His changes will mean fewer low-income households are served by fewer competitive options.

-“At the very least, we hope that the FCC will take the time to do an economic analysis around the impact of the proposed changes.
+“At the very least, we hope that the FCC will take the time to do an economic analysis around the impact of the FCC changes to Tribal Lifeline.
 Many, many Lifeline recipients are U.S. veterans who fought for our flag.
 Chairman Pai appears to be waiving the white flag of surrender for their connected future.”